Deterministic Suffix-reading Automata: Minimality, some observations and some challenges

-By assumption, we have no useless bigger-suffix-transitions in $\Aa$.
+By assumption, we have no redundant bigger-suffix-transitions in $\Aa$.
 Hence, in the derivation procedure, we do not remove any transition already present in $\Aa$.
 This shows that the finally derived DSA is exactly $\Aa$. \end{proof}

 Proposition~\ref{prop:dsa-derivable-from-tracking-dfa} says that if we somehow had access to the tracking DFA of a minimal DSA, we will be able to derive it using our procedure.
 The challenge however is that this tracking DFA may not necessarily be the canonical DFA for the language.
 In fact, we now show that a smallest DSA that can be derived from the canonical DFA need not be a minimal DSA.